mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The second form of authentication is that group members can verify a message originated from a particular member of the group.
 This is guaranteed by a digital signature on each message from the sender's signature key.

+The signature keys held by group members are critical to the security of MLS against active attacks.
+If a member's signature key is compromised, then an attacker can create KeyPackages impersonating the member; depending on the application, this can then allow the attacker to join the group with the compromised member's identity.
+For example, if a group has enabled external parties to join via external commits, then an attacker that has compromised a member's signature key could use an external commit to insert themselves into the group -- even using a "resync"-style external commit to replace the compromised member in the group.

+Applications can mitigate the risks of signature key compromise using pre-shared keys.
+If a group requires joiners to know a PSK in addition to authenticating with a credential, then in order to mount an impersonation attack, the attacker would need to compromise the relevant PSK as well as the victim's signature key.
+The cost of this mitigation is that the application needs some external arrangement that ensures that the legitimate members of the group to have the required PSKs.

 ## Forward Secrecy and Post-Compromise Security